kevinfiol/preact-starter/README.md

 ## Status Update 02/23/2021

 Since I've created this repository, [wmr](https://github.com/preactjs/wmr) is now a thing.
-I recommend taking a look at that for your general front-end development needs.
+I recommend taking a look at that for your Preact development needs.
+There is also [vite](https://github.com/vitejs/vite).
 If you have no need for CSS Modules and just need a bundler, consider using [esbuild](https://github.com/evanw/esbuild).

 ___